opensecuritycontroller/community/testing/testcases/vc_testcases.md

 4. Type: select OPENSTACK.
 5. Provide VC name e.g. My_VC2, SDN Type: NONE.
 6. Fill up Openstack Keystone IP, Tenant, User, Password fields.
-7. If needed (If Rabbit MQ does not use default settings) click the ‘Show Advanced Settings’ button and put the parameters for Rabbit MQ (https, IP, user name, password, port) and click OK in the ‘Advanced Settings’ dialog.
+7. Click the ‘Show Advanced Settings’ button, select Https box and put the parameters for Rabbit MQ (IP, user name, password, port) and click OK in the ‘Advanced Settings’ dialog.
 8. Click OK.

 **Expected Result:**
-A dialog ask you to approve SSL Certificates will appear.
-Upon completion Line with Virtualization Connector with the name My_VC2 should be added.
+A dialog asks you to approve SSL Certificates will appear.
+Upon completion, the line with Virtualization Connector with the name My_VC2 should be added.
 The Type should be Openstack, Controller IP should be empty and Provider IP should have the keystone ip according to input at step 6., Job Status should be PASSED.

 ****

 **ID:** VC_3
-**Name:** User can delete a VC
+**Name:** Delete a VC
 **Priority:** High
 **Type:** Negative